 Absolutely, read more about funding here and guidance here.

-There aren’t as many places for Midwifery as there are for Nursing, this is why we have a pathway for Midwifery on our course giving you the opportunity to study additional Midwifery units to make your application stronger.
+There aren’t as many places for Midwifery as there are for other professions; this is why we have a pathway for Midwifery on our course, giving you the opportunity to study additional Midwifery units to make your application stronger.

 Yes, of course, it's a Level 3 Qualification and equivalent to 3 A Levels.